shrad059/shrad059/README.md

 ## 👤 About Me

 Hi there, my name is Shraddha Singh.
-I am a second year student at Dalhousie University double majoing in Computer Science and Physics.
+I am a second year student at Dalhousie University double majoring in Computer Science and Physics.
 My areas of interest are machine learning, robotics, and software development.
 Check out my [portfolio](https://shrad059.github.io/portfolio), [CV](https://drive.google.com/file/d/1nMffqh0WlFezrgyuBAteyChISofQO3dN/view?usp=sharing) to learn more about me and my projects.

 ## Social